dreamvo/whitepaper/en/intro.md

 <p align="center"><img src="../images/tweet1.png" alt="" /><br><a href="https://twitter.com/_Amixem/status/953612321707917312">Tweet original</a></p>

-"Youtube monetization since early January is divided by 4, I will soon have to open a tipee to pay my gasoline 😜.
-In truth it's shit and for small channels it's catastrophic.Imagine that your salary goes from 1000 € to 300 € overnight ..."
+>@_Amixem : Youtube monetization since early January is divided by 4, I will soon have to open a tipee to pay my gasoline 😜.
+In truth it's shit and for small channels it's catastrophic.
+Imagine that your salary goes from 1000 € to 300 € overnight...

 ## Take back power with a healthy business model